-

 How to Harvest Cannabis

-This section goes right into the details you need to harvest your precious cannabis plants.
+This section goes right into the details you need to harvest your cannabis plants.
 Many growers often employ pre-harvesting and post-harvesting practices when determining the harvest method to employ.

 Every experienced grower will tell you it’s an art and a science.
 It requires precision, patience, and the right tools.